ajschumacher/ajschumacher.github.io/20160416-equivalences_between_tables_maps_graphs_and_sets/index.md

 A technique common in relational databases hacks a graph approach into the tabular approach.
 It uses a table for songs, a table for artists, and a third table of "edges" connecting songs and artists together.
-This means you have to know about a lot of the tables' design, and there's definitely not an obvious solution to the interface problem.
+This means you have to know about a lot of the tables' design, it's overkill when the songs and artists are really just strings, and there's definitely not an obvious solution to the interface problem.

 You might want to use composite data types: instead of storing one